 Simple Tips to Prevent an Eye Injury

 The following tips will immensely help in preventing eye injuries on different occasions:

 - Using Protective Eye-Wear During Outdoor Activities And Sports

 Safety glasses and goggles are a must when your work exposes you to dust or flying particles.
 Activities such as welding, metal grinding etc. require protective eye gear.
-Use them while playing sports such as tennis, swimming etc. too.
+Use the right protective eye wear while playing sports such as tennis, swimming etc. too.

 - Being Extra Careful While Using Chemicals And Cleaners

 Read instructions carefully before using chemicals and cleaning supplies such as bleach, pesticide spray etc. Keep them away from the reach of children.